 You've noticed something weird about your man.
 He's all about himself and away from home a lot more these days.
-He's on his phone a lot and never lets his phone out of his sight.
-You just can't shake this feeling that he might be up to something…and that something is cheating.
+He's on his phone more than usual and never lets his phone out of his sight.
+You just can't shake this feeling that he might be up to something — and that something is cheating.

 Before you confront him, don't make these three mistakes that women make all-too-often when they suspect their man is cheating.

 1. You lose your cool when you react to suspicions.

 Your emotions can run away from you when you suspect that the man you love has been cheating on you.
 You can lose your cool and go on a rampage of.
 While this is the natural reaction to suspecting that the love of your life has been cheating on you, it isn't the best reaction.

 Your man will naturally defend himself and tell you that you are crazy, and in all seriousness, you probably do appear a bit crazed (cheating will do that to you).
 What this reaction will do is just turn the tables back on you, making you look like the crazy, jealous, paranoid woman who thinks her man is up to no good.
 There's no solid justification for what you are claiming.